 Free when you subscribe

-- First Part: The Brain And Nervous System
+- Part 2: The Brain And Nervous System

-- Fifth Part: Effects of Stress on Performance
+- Part 6: Effects of Stress on Performance

-One afternoon when I was about 13 years old, I was training with the school junior team.
-We were playing a short game into the goals at the railway side of the playing field.
-I was in corner-forward when the ball came to me.
-I turned and took a shot – it went wide.
-The coach looked at me and shouted; “Maguire! you can't shoot.
+Let's begin with a story.
+One afternoon when I was about 13 years old, I was training with the school football team.
+We were playing a short game into the goals at the railway side of the playing field, and I was togged out corner-forward.
+The ball came to me, and I turned and snatched a shot at the goals – it went wide.
+The coach pointed at me and shouted; “Maguire! you can't shoot.
 You can't shoot Maguire!
 You're not accurate enough.
-In future, pass it to someone else.
-Do you understand?”.
-I believed him – for the next 20 years of my GAA playing career I believed him.
+In future, pass it to someone else, do you understand?”.
+He was the coach by name only, and his certainty about my ability became mine.
+It impacted my self-concept in the game for the duration of my playing career.
+And despite good performances, team selection and leadership roles, it was always there firmly rooted in my idea of myself.

-The relevance of the experience escaped me until recently when for some reason it came back to mind.
-With hindsight, I realised the impact that 20-second incident had on my success in the game.
-Like many kids I played with, I had talent, but the coach's words became my active belief about my ability and dramatically affected my sense of belonging and ability to perform.
-Now well beyond my playing days, I realised in a very practical sense the vital role our minds, thoughts, beliefs and ideas about ourselves have on our life experiences.
+I hadn't realised the relevance of the experience until I finished playing the game.
+I was sitting my undergrad in psychology at the time when an old school friend told me the coach had died.
+Good riddance, I thought.
+He was a brute who had little concern for the children he taught, regularly beating on the weakest of us.
+As I thought about the old bastard, the incident in the field came back to mind.
+I realised the impact he had on my thought about myself as a player and my success in the game.
+Like many kids who play the game, I had talent, but the coach's words became my active belief about my ability and dramatically affected my sense of belonging and ability to perform.
+Now well beyond my playing days, I realise in a very concrete sense the vital role our minds, thoughts, beliefs and ideas about ourselves have on our life experiences.
 Because although this is an example within a sporting context, it's not just about sport.

 Why We Fail

-Past life experience influences our self-concept and the version of ourselves we present to the world.
-It is why I have come to understand, that on any given day, despite commitment, dedication, will to win, training, superior nutrition, professional surroundings and so on, we can fail.
-Failure is an essential part of the process.
-But it is often these repressed experiences, unconscious habitual tendencies and behaviours that perpetuate our lack of success.
-All other things being equal, it is the mental game that must first be won.
+Past life experience dramatically influences our self-concept and the version of ourselves we present to the world.
+It is why I have come to understand, that on any given day, despite commitment, dedication, will to win, training, superior nutrition, lofty goals, professional surroundings and so on, we can fail.
+Failure is an essential part of the process, but our relationship with it matters.
+Often these repressed experiences, unconscious habitual tendencies and behaviours that perpetuate our lack of success despite our best efforts.
+All other things being equal, the mental game must first be won before the physical.
 The psychology of performance is, perhaps, the missing link in all real-world achievement in sport, work, business, the arts and all domains and levels of performance.

 What Makes An Elite Performer